harneetnanuan/Springboot-JobApi/README.md

 # Springboot-JobApi

-# Building API service using Spring Boot to perform CURD operations on a H2 repository of Jobs.
+<p>Building API service using Spring Boot to perform CURD operations on a H2 repository of Jobs.</p>